daisvke/ft_malcolm/README.md

     4. Updating ARP Tables:
         Target devices receive the spoofed ARP packets.
         ARP tables on target devices are updated, associating the attacker's MAC address with the target IP address.

     5. Interception and Manipulation:
         Attacker now controls network communication between the target and other devices.
         Can intercept, modify, or redirect network traffic as desired.
 ```

-## Technical aspects
 # Raw socket

 A raw socket is a type of network socket that provides direct access to the underlying network protocols at a lower level than the standard socket APIs.
 It allows applications to send and receive network packets at a raw level, bypassing the higher-level protocols and operating system's network stack.